 “The gospel I preached is not of human origin.
-I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ”.
+I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ.”

-This is the main message of the first chapter of the letter to the Galatians; namely that he did not get his message from people (1:11, 12).
+This is the main message of the first chapter of the letter to the Galatians; namely that he did not receive his message from people (1:11, 12).
 He was not “sent of men” (1:1).
 In 1:15-20 he explains what happened in the years after God stopped him on his way to persecute the Christians; how he did not “consult with flesh and blood” (1:16) and he “did not see any other of the apostles except James, the Lord’s brother” (1:19).
-In chapter 2 he recalls a visit to Jerusalem, and said “those who were of reputation, (namely James, Peter Cephas and John – 2:9) contributed nothing to me” (2:6).
+In chapter 2 he recalls a visit to Jerusalem and said: “those who were of reputation, (namely James, Peter Cephas and John – 2:9) contributed nothing to me” (2:6).

 Rather, he claims that he was sent through God (1:1) and received his message through a revelation of Jesus Christ (1:12).